 (Possibility of attending Mass at one of the churches in Gdańsk)

-Trip out to the site of memory at Westerplatte.
-On 1 September 1939 shots fired from the armoured carrier the Schleswig-Holstein at Polish soldiers in the Westerplatte garrison signalled the start of World War II.
+morning A trip to the memorial site at Westerplatte.
+On 1 September 1939 shots fired from the armored carrier the Schleswig-Holstein at Polish soldiers in the Westerplatte garrison signaled the start of World War II.

 (Possibility of attending Mass at the Gniezno Cathedral)

-Transfer to Warsaw, stopping off at Lichen Stary en route.
-This is Poland’s second centre of pilgrimage after Czestochowa.
-The basilica, constructed in 2004 as a home for the much venerated image of Our Lady of Sorrows, is the eighth-largest church in the world.
+afternoon Transfer to Warsaw, stopping off at Lichen Stary en route.
+This is Poland’s second center of pilgrimage after Czestochowa.
+The basilica, constructed in 2004 as a home for the much-venerated image of Our Lady of Sorrows, is the eighth-largest church in the world.

 (Possibility of attending Mass in either Poznań or Licheń Stary)

-Early morning departure for Częstochowa.
-The Pauline Monastery at Jasna Gora in Częstochowa, with the miraculous image of Our Lady of Częstochowa (the Black Madonna) is one of the foremost Marian sanctuaries in the world, and the Poles’ national sanctuary.
+morning Departure for Częstochowa.
+The Pauline Monastery at Jasna Gora in Częstochowa, with the miraculous image of Our Lady of Częstochowa (the Black Madonna), is one of the foremost Marian sanctuaries in the world, and the Poles’ national sanctuary.
 Tour of the monastery, prayer before the icon, and Mass in the basilica, the main monastery church.